I'm Ready (Sori song): Background and release

 A teaser of the music video for "I'm Ready" was released on December 17, 2018.
 It ultimately premiered on December 21, 2018 following the conclusion of the Kickstarter project and four days prior to the release of the single through music portals.
 It was filmed in several locations: the interior and the rooftop of a warehouse in Yokohama, and a bridge near the Yamanote Line, and the rooftop of a building in Shinjuku.
 A choreography-centered video for the song premiered on January 5, 2019, which was filmed in the temperature -7 °C (19.4 °F).
 The choreography was created by the choreographers MikuNana.

-Synposis
+Synopsis

 The music video opens with a train passing behind Sori.
 Subsequent scenes see her accompanied by MikuNana performing the choreography of "I'm Ready" in multiple settings including the interior of a warehouse, in front of shipping containers, and on top of a rooftop, during which they are joined by numerous dancers for the final chorus.
 The video closes with Sori crossing a pedestrian crossing.